leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 </kbd>

-Page will be redirected to supplier user portal website based on website chosen to send invite with status as You updated your password.
-Enter your supplier mail id and password to Sign In
+Page will be redirected to supplier user portal website based on website chosen to send invite with status as **You updated your password**.
+Enter your supplier mail id and password to **Sign In**

 <kbd>